Chile Opens New Patagonia Hiking Trail Following Tompkins Donation

 “We want Chile to be internationally recognized for having the most spectacular scenic route in the world, and thus become a benchmark for economic development based on conservation,” said Tompkins executive director Carolina Morgado.

 The site also provides information on transportation and accommodation options, and “over 50 GPS-traced paths.”
-The region of Patagonia attracts nature-lovers from all around the world for its breathtaking landscapes, bright-blue glacier lakes, striking mountains, and its varied habitat of flora and fauna.
+The region of Patagonia attracts nature lovers from all around the world for its breathtaking landscapes, bright-blue glacier lakes, striking mountains, and its varied habitat of flora and fauna.

 “We want Chile to be internationally recognized for having the most spectacular scenic route in the world, and thus become a benchmark for economic development based on conservation,” Tompkins… https://t.co/nVrC5Fakpv